whid-injector/whid-31337/README.md

   - **[NOTE]** In case you live in a country where the 2G/GSM networks are not available anymore… you will need to create your own GSM network.
 Which means you will need to run either OpenBTS or OpenBSC with a dedicated HW (e.g. LimeSDR, USRP, BladeRF, NanoBTS, etc.).
 You will just need to be able to send and receive SMS.
 No data traffic (i.e. GPRS/EDGE) needed at this stage.
  Said that, you can always use the standalone sketches to test indiviual features (e.g. Mousejacking, Jamming, Transmitting ASK/OOK sequences, etc.)<br/>

- - **[FOR WORLD]** In case you have no National Operator that sells GSM SIMs, You can always try to check if your country is supported by https://www.thingsmobile.com
+ - **[FOR WORLD]** In case you have no National Operator that sells GSM SIMs, You can always try to check if your country is supported by https://www.thingsmobile.com Check Coverage here https://www.thingsmobile.com/business/coverage

  - **[FOR US]** You can always check if your area is covered by TING, which still provides 2G network within USA  https://ting.com/shop/gsmSIM Check Coverage here https://ting.com/coverage# <br/>